tahsin314/tahsin314/README.md

 - **🎓 HERBERT WERTHEIM COLLEGE OF ENGINEERING, ECE Department, UNIVERSITY OF FLORIDA**
   **Master of Science in Electrical and Computer Engineering**, Graduated: Spring 2024
-  Major: Signal and Systems | CGPA: 3.77/4.0
+  Major: Signal and Systems
 - **🎓 BANGLADESH UNIVERSITY OF ENGINEERING AND TECHNOLOGY (BUET)**
   **Bachelor of Science in Electrical and Electronic Engineering**, Graduated: February 2017
-  Major: Power System | Minor: Electronics | CGPA: 3.23/4.0
+  Major: Power System | Minor: Electronics
 ---

 ## 📄 **Highlighted Publications**